-Bonjour enables the WAP device and its services to be discovered by using multicast DNS (mDNS).
+Bonjour enables the AP and its services to be discovered by using multicast DNS (mDNS).
 Bonjour advertises services to the network and answers queries for the service types that it supports, simplifying network configuration in small business environments.

-The WAP device advertises these service types:
+The AP advertises these service types:

-- Cisco-specific device description (csco-sb)-This service enables clients to discover Cisco WAP devices and other products deployed in small business networks. - Management user interfaces-This service identifies the management interfaces available on the WAP device (HTTP and SNMP).
+- Cisco-specific device description (csco-sb)-This service enables clients to discover Cisco WAP devices and other products deployed in business networks. - Management user interfaces-This service identifies the management interfaces available on the WAP device (HTTP, HTTPS and SNMP).